Zion Evangelical Lutheran Church- The Lutheran Church Missouri Synod

 It is my fervent prayer that even as one of the major facets of our mission outreach comes to a close (at least for now), we can be forward looking and explore new opportunities.

 We are not abandoning Christian education as a primary mission focus, we are reworking it hopefully by the guidance of the Holy Spirit.

 Please keep all of staff and workers in your prayers.

 Pastor Thomas J. Pranschke

-Below are two photos of our newly installed columbarium at Westwood Cemetary.
+Below are two photos of our columbarium at Westwood Cemetary.
 Members, and their family members, are invited to consider this as an option for a final earthly resting place.
 Contact the church office for details.

-Please 'navigate' our website to find out about our many programs and how you can participate.
+Please navigate our website to find out about our many programs and how you can participate.